Air University Press, Maxwell AFB, AL

 • case studies of the employment of air, space, and cyber power at all levels of conflict;

-• biographies of air, space, and cyber power personalities, pioneers, theorists, leaders, and commanders.
+• biographies and leadership studies of air, space, and cyber power personalities, pioneers, units, theorists, leaders, and commanders.

 Authors may submit manuscripts on these topics to the AU Publication Review Board for consideration.
 See the submission instructions in this guide.

 AU Press also produces four professional journals.
 The Air and Space Power Journal (ASPJ) is the professional flagship journal of the Air Force.
 Strategic Studies Quarterly (SSQ) serves as a forum to exchange strategic-level ideas about national and international security policy and defense strategy.
-The final two journals, The United States Air Force Journal of the Americas and The Air Force Journal of Indo-Pacific Affairs, both focus on regional specific topics with regard to airpower.
+The final two journals, Journal of the Americas and The Air Force Journal of Indo-Pacific Affairs, focus on regional specific topics concerning airpower.
 For specific submission instructions, see the journals’ respective websites: Air & Space Power Journal, Strategic Studies Quarterly, Journal of the Americas, or Journal of Indo-Pacific Affairs.

-For more information about our publications currently in print, please see our catalog, AU-3, Air University Press Publications.
+For more information about our publications currently in print, please see our list of recent publications: https://www.airuniversity.af.edu/AUPress/Articles/.
 All of our publications, including many no longer in print, are available in electronic formats from our website.
-DOD personnel may obtain copies of books in print by visiting our bookstore at 600 Chennault Circle on Maxwell AFB, calling us at 334-953-2773, or e-mailing us at AUPress@us.af.mil Our publications are also available from the US Government Printing Office.
+DOD personnel may obtain copies of books in print by visiting our bookstore in the front lobby of the AU Library, located at 600 Chennault Circle on Maxwell AFB, calling us at 334-953-2773 e-mailing us at AirUniversityPress@au.af.edu.
+Selected publications are also available from the US Government Printing Office.

 Air University Press does not pay for the manuscripts it publishes.
 In some cases, however, sponsoring agencies may commission manuscripts for publication by AU Press.
 If appropriate, payment is negotiated between an author and the sponsoring agency.
 If you are a government employee who has written a manuscript as part of your job; has used government time, equipment, supplies, or facilities to do so; or has composed a study based on knowledge gained through official duties, then government laws and regulations prohibit you from accepting payment for your work.

-If you are a government employee who writes a manuscript as part of your job, you cannot own a copyright to that manuscript.
+If you are a government employee who writes a manuscript as part of your job, you cannot own the copyright to that manuscript.
 By law, no copyright exists, and the manuscript is in the public domain.
 If you are not a government employee and AU Press publishes your manuscript, you retain the copyright.
 However, the publishing agreement you will sign with AU Press gives the Air Force unlimited rights to publish and distribute your manuscript in print and electronically.
-As copyright owner, you may also give the manuscript to a commercial publisher, but your agreement with that publisher cannot restrict the rights of the Air Force to publish and distribute your manuscript.
+As the copyright owner, you may also give the manuscript to a commercial publisher, but your agreement with that publisher cannot restrict the Air Force's rights to publish and distribute your manuscript.
 For additional details, see the AU Press publishing agreement in the "Essential Forms" section.

 As a rule, AU Press does not process or publish classified material.
 If you believe that your project merits an exception to this rule, please notify us as early in the development process as possible.